erikeldridge/erikeldridge.github.com/_posts/2017-12-24-netbook-development.md

 Now that I have a screen, keyboard and internet connection, I need a machine to develop on.
 A colleague recommended [Cloud9](https://aws.amazon.com/cloud9/), which layers a Web-based IDE on EC2.

-I have little experience with AWS, but [Amazon estimates the cost at \~$2/mo](https://aws.amazon.com/cloud9/pricing/), which also seems like a reasonable amount to experiment with.
-I created a budget for $10/mo just in case.

-Cloud9 provides an "auto-hibernation" setting to save cost.
-This appears to stop the associated EC2 instance.
+Cloud9 provides an "auto-hibernation" setting, which stops the associated EC2 instance,  to save cost.
 Opening the IDE after manually stopping the instance restarts it.

 Cloud9 configures EC2 and EBS, but I remember seeing a doc mention security is still our responsibility.
 The [Node docs](http://docs.aws.amazon.com/cloud9/latest/user-guide/sample-nodejs.html) describe an easy way to stay up to date: `sudo yum -y update`.